 Here we have what was, in the early 20th century, referred to as “New York’s Playground."
 In recent years there’s been a bit of a Rockaway renaissance, and that old nickname would certainly fit once again.
 You’ll find sand, sun, and plenty of dining options to help sate any craving.
 This is your best option for a beach staycation--even if you only go for a few hours, you’ll feel like you’re a world away from the city.

 Note: As part of the NYC Parks Department's resiliency program, 10-15 blocks of Rockaway Beach will be closed at any given time on a rolling basis, moving westward from Beach 116, and moving eastward from Beach 143.
-However, over 70 blocks of beach will be open and the whole boardwalk will remain open.
+Over 70 blocks of beach will be open, and the whole boardwalk will remain open.

 JACOB RIIS